zihzhan/microsoft-graph-docs/concepts/cloud-communications-getting-started.md

 These SDKs are written in C#.
 We hope to have more support for other languages in the future.

-If you're using **stateless** bots, install the [Graph Core Calling SDK](https://www.nuget.org/packages/Microsoft.Graph.Communications.Core.Calls) and any other dependencies that are required.
+If you're using **stateless** bots, install the [Graph Communications Core SDK](https://www.nuget.org/packages/Microsoft.Graph.Communications.Core) and any other dependencies that are required.
 View the documentation for the SDK [here](https://microsoftgraph.github.io/microsoft-graph-comms-samples/docs/core_calls/index.html).

 If you're using **stateful** bots, refer to the [Graph Communications Calling SDK](https://www.nuget.org/packages/Microsoft.Graph.Communications.Calls).
 View the documentation for the SDK [here](https://microsoftgraph.github.io/microsoft-graph-comms-samples/docs/calls/index.html)